 Apex Legends' map - named in-game as Kings Canyon - is an unusual one, combining several distinct areas that almost feel like miniature mutliplayer maps of their own into one large-ish space.

 The map size itself is on the smaller side though - the exact size is unconfirmed but it certainly feels smaller than other battle royale equivalents, because of the sheer amount of maneuverability that you have at your disposal.
+There have also been several map changes with the second-season map update - we detail those, as well as all the other essentail info in the Apex Legends map, just below!

 On this page: